Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Pros:

-- Best-in-class privacy credentials — genuinely audited and open-source
+- Best-in-class privacy credentials — actually audited and open-source

-- Free tier is actually usable (unlike most free VPNs)
+- Free tier is genuinely usable (unlike most free VPNs)

-- Proton Unlimited bundle is excellent value if you already use their other tools
+- Proton Unlimited bundle is great value if you use their other tools

 Cons:

-- Pricier than NordVPN or Surfshark for comparable streaming features
+- Pricier than NordVPN or Surfshark for similar streaming features

-- Streaming server list is smaller than CyberGhost or NordVPN
+- Smaller streaming server list than CyberGhost or NordVPN

 5. Private Internet Access — Best VPN for Power Users

-PIA is the VPN for people who want to configure everything.
+PIA is built for people who want to configure everything.
 Port forwarding, SOCKS5 proxy, custom encryption settings, kill switch customization, split tunneling — it's all there.
-The app looks a bit intimidating at first, but once you know what you're doing, it's the most flexible tool on this list by a significant margin.
+The app looks intimidating at first, but once you know what you're doing, it's the most flexible option on this list by a mile.

-For streaming specifically, PIA's unlimited connections policy and absolutely massive server network — 35,000+ servers, by far the largest count here — means you'll almost always find a fast, uncongested option.
+For streaming, PIA's unlimited connections plus absolutely massive server network — 35,000+ servers, by far the biggest count — means you'll almost always find a fast, uncongested option.
 Unblocking is solid, though not quite at CyberGhost's Netflix-dedicated level.
-Also worth mentioning: PIA's no-logs policy has been verified in actual court proceedings, not just paid audits.
-That distinction matters more than most people appreciate.
+And here's something worth noting: PIA's no-logs policy has been verified in actual court proceedings, not just paid audits.
+That difference matters more than most people realize.

 Key Features: